 Vetri has the longstanding reputation as being one of the most respected and influential Italian restaurants in the country.

 Within two years of opening, Vetri received the Philadelphia Inquirer's highest restaurant rating, and Chef Vetri was named one of Food & Wine magazine’s “Ten Best New Chefs.”
 In 2005, he won the James Beard Award for "Best Chef: Mid-Atlantic.”
-Chef Vetri and Benjamin have gone on to open other celebrated, popular restaurants—Osteria (2007), Amis (2010), Alla Spina (2012), Pizzeria Vetri (2013) and Osteria Moorestown (2013)—however, Vetri will forever remain their flagship.
+Chef Vetri and Benjamin have gone on to open other celebrated, popular restaurants—Osteria (2007), Amis (2010), Alla Spina (2012), Pizzeria Vetri (2013) and Lo Spiedo (2014)—however, Vetri will forever remain their flagship.

 As Vetri’s dinner menu has evolved over the years, so too has its complementary beverage program.
 When the restaurant first opened, Benjamin had curated a 70-bottle Italian wine list.
 Today the wine cellar, which has been carefully expanded over time, boasts 2,500 bottles.
 Still Italian focused—including wines from almost every region in Italy, a rare offering in the U.S.—the wine list now features 500 varietals encompassing both the Old and New World, along with a profound vertical selection of many vintages that can span a decade or more.
 Additionally, Vetri was one of the first fine-dining restaurants in the country to embrace craft and artisanal beers, and since 2002 it has offered guests the opportunity to do a full or partial beer pairing with dinner.

 In the spring of 2014, Vetri expands upstairs with the opening of its first-ever private dining room.
-This new space will allow for the hosting of events of all kinds and feature Vetri’s award-winning food and beverage menus.
-It will also house the brand-new Vetri Family test kitchen, giving the company’s chefs a place to develop new ideas and dishes.
+This new space allows for the hosting of events of all kinds and feature Vetri’s award-winning food and beverage menus.
+It also houses the Vetri Cucina test kitchen, giving the company’s chefs a place to develop new ideas and dishes.